Abdullah-alfadhel/Casting_Agency_API/README.md

 ## Motivation for project

-This is the capstone project of Udacity fullstack nanodegree program, which demonstrate the skillset of using Flask, SQLAlchemy, Auth0, gunicorn and heroku to develop and deploy a RESTful API.
+As the end of the nanoDegree program, we need to create a project where we demonstrate the skills we studded.

 ## Getting Started